mattischrome/blogischrome/_posts/2017-10-06-revelation-space.markdown

 categories: Books
 layout: post
 date: "2017-10-06"
-tags: [Books, Science Fiction, Alistair Reynolds]
+tags: [Books, Science Fiction, Alistair Reynolds, Seventeen]
 ---

 [Alistair Reynolds'](http://approachingpavonis.blogspot.co.uk) 2000 novel "Revelation Space" has long been in orbit of my science fiction "to read" list, but it wasn't until one sleepless night (post ["Command and Control"](command-and-control)) that I came across it in Ingrid's audiobooks.
 I was instantly drawn in as I listened to the opening scene about an archaeological dig facing evacuation ahead of an imminent 'razor storm'.